schanrai/VanillaForum/spec.md

 - [x] Include signup (how e.g. Devise)
 - [x] Include login (how e.g. Devise)
 - [ ] Include logout (how e.g. Devise)
-- [ ] Include third party signup/login (how e.g. Devise/OmniAuth)
+- [x] Include third party signup/login (how e.g. Devise/OmniAuth)
-- [ ] Include nested resource show or index (URL e.g. users/2/recipes)
+- [x] Include nested resource show or index (URL e.g. users/2/recipes) user/3/posts -> the only way you can show index of posts is showing all posts that belong to a user
-- [ ] Include nested resource "new" form (URL e.g. recipes/1/ingredients/new)
+- [x] Include nested resource "new" form (URL e.g. recipes/1/ingredients/new) topic/4/posts/new -> you must create post within a topic, leverages the new action in the post controller
 - [ ] Include form display of validation errors (form URL e.g. /recipes/new)

 Confirm: